serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 ---
-title: Google Cloud Functions support with Serverless v1.9
+title: GetAtt and ImportValue support for stream events with Serverless v1.9
-description: Google Cloud Functions provider plugin, Separate package and deploy commands, bug fixes and improvements in the Serverless Framework v1.9 release.
+description: Serverless variable system and stream event enhancements in the Serverless Framework v1.9 release.
 date: 2017-03-14
 layout: Post
 authors: